Small Business Automation Considerations: Boost Productivity & Growth

 - Data Entry: If you’re still manually entering data, stop.
 Just stop.
 There are better ways.

-- Customer Service: Chatbots and automated email responses can handle a surprising amount of customer queries.
+- Customer Service: Chatbots and automated email responses can effectively handle a significant portion of customer queries.

-- Social Media Management: Scheduling posts, tracking engagement, even generating content – all can be automated.
+- Social Media Management: Scheduling posts, tracking engagement, and even generating content can all be automated.

 - Inventory Management: Automated systems can track stock levels and reorder when supplies run low.